zhangxuan1918/spark2.0/README.md

+# Spark2.0 Dockerfile

+1. In OpenBlas, we configure spark properly with OpenBlas installed
+2. In MKL, we configure spark properly with MKL installed

 # Pycharm Configuration

 To use Pycharm with docker, properly setup the remote interpreter.
 In your pyspark script, edit the configuration and